ramasamysathisbabu/bank-credit-limit-application/README.md

 6) Right click on the file and select 'Run As' -> 'Java Application' (This app willl be running on tomcat localhost and port 8080)
 7) Import the postman collection from 'Credit-Limit-Increase.postman_collection.json' under the root folder of the project 'bank-credit-limit-application'

-8) Success/Approval scenario - Rest Request & Response
+8) Payload for Success/Approval scenario - Rest Request & Response
 Rest end point: http://localhost:6060/credit/increase Rest Method   : POST
 Rest Request  : {